tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

 The `AkkaRegistration` api takes only Typed ActorRefs.
-Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`.
-This can be achieved using adapter provided for scaladsl and javadsl.
-The usage of adapter is shown in above snippet for scala and java both.
+Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`, using adapters provided by Akka.
+The usage of the adapter is shown in the above snippet for both Scala and Java.

 Also, note that for components, the registration will be taken care of via `csw-framework`.
 Hence, component developers won't register any connections during their development.
-So, above demonstration of registering connections is for explanatory and testing purpose only.
+So, the above demonstration of registering connections is for explanatory and testing purposes only.
 @@@

 ## Creating ActorRef for Registration

-Make sure the ActorSystem used to start actors using the location service is created using `ActorSystemFactory` as follows:
+The ActorSystem used to start actors that will be registered in the Location Service must be created using an `ActorSystemFactory` as follows:

 Scala